euclid-team/algprivacy/README.md

 # algprivacy
-Repository for Exercise 5 in Algorithmic Privacy Issues Course
+Repository for Exercise 5 in Algorithmic Aspects of Privacy